elastic-coders/django-mongonaut/README.rst

 By writing it from scratch I get to avoid trying to staple ORM functionality on top of MongoDB, a NoSQL key/value binary-tree store.

+This project is a fork of pydanny/django-mongonaut (https://github.com/pydanny/django-mongonaut)

 Features
 =========

 - Automatic introspection of mongoengine documents.
 - Ability to constrain who sees what and can do what.
 - Full control to add, edit, and delete documents
-- More awesome stuff!
-See http://django-mongonaut.readthedocs.org/en/latest/index.html#features
+- More and more awesome stuff!

 Installation
 ============